 Check out our Sewer Hose Carrier & Storage video:

-PRO TIP: Check out our Valterra RV Sewer Hose Storage more information.
+✰ PRO TIP ✰ Check out why we love our Valterra RV Sewer Hose Storage on our Winnebago View!

 We took full advantage of some unused space behind the fixed cargo door panel aft of the rear wheels on the driver’s side.
 The panel was hinged at the factory so we purchased and added cargo door latches and pneumatic support struts to raise the panel.

 We then, self-installed a water hose rack system to coil and store our expandable potable water hose and attached RV water filter.

 Now there is no more fumbling or tangling of water hose when we setup or break camp.
 We only take out the amount of water hose as needed.
 The rest of the hose stays neatly coiled inside the compartment.